Svalbaz/Aurora/sessions/session-03.md

   - The Irish Wannabe is given a riddle *"what rooms can't you enter?"*, The Irish Wannabe answers "*A locked room*" and **fails**
   - Ed Taylor is given a riddle *"What is something that fades out over time but some of it's residue will always remain"*, Ed Taylor answers "*The Ocean*" and **fails**
 - The party enter the Shrine
+    - Nesu inspected the pools within the Shrine, it was clean water

 ---

 ## Exploration & Discoveries